Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Conclusions

-Both diagrams presented in \autoref{fig:3d_diagram} and \autoref{fig:symulations1} show similar clusters of morphologies, with \(\exp(\beta E_V) + \exp( \beta E_S)\) term in the VicCA acting as effective stiffness and \(\exp( \beta (E_V-E_S))\) being responsible for the destabilization of the surface.
-Driven by this numerical matching of qualitative results, we have established more explicit relations between the two models' parameters, based on previous results.
+Both diagrams presented in \autoref{fig:3d_diagram} and \autoref{fig:simulations1} show similar clusters of morphologies, with \(\exp(\beta E_V) + \exp( \beta E_S)\) term in the VicCA acting as effective stiffness and \(\exp( \beta (E_V-E_S))\) being responsible for the destabilization of the surface.
+Driven by this numerical matching of qualitative results, we establish more explicit relations between the two models' parameters, based on previous results.
+This matches the accumulated experimental evidence that simultaneous bunching and meandering is present in both growth contexts and similar morphologies \textit{should} be expected.

-While in this work we have focused on the qualitative matching of morphology diagrams, the relations between meander width in both models paves the way to more quantitative investigations.
+While in this work we focus on the qualitative matching of morphology diagrams, the relations between meander width in both models paves the way to more quantitative investigations.
 For example it is known that the meander width \(w^2(t) \propto t^n\) where \(n\) is scaling exponent related to the dominant mass transport mechanism.
 Further theoretical understanding of VicCA models such as analytical description of the relation of the potential landscape and the evolving surface would provide understanding which is often not available for other pure computational models such as kinetic Monte Carlo methods.

-Finally, the two models provide a high-performance digital playground for developing monitoring schemes for quantification of real systems.
-This is especially relevant from a practical perspective since while there are sophisticated monitoring schemes for step bunching, they inherently rely on (1+1)D assumptions and most often in (2+1)D, experiments focus on simple statistical parameters such as surface roughness.
-Bridging this gap between simple statistical parameters and true (2+1)D monitoring schemes is a critical next step toward mastering precise surface control for advanced surface morphology control.
+Finally, the two models provide a high-performance digital playground, especially for developing monitoring schemes for the quantification of real-world phenomena - a critical step for mastering precise surface control for advanced device manufacturing.